 (12) “National Board” means the National Credit Union Administration (NCUA) Board.

 (13) "Office of Credit Unions” means the Office of Credit Unions for the State of Wisconsin.

 (14) “Officer” means a corporate officer of the Credit Union which shall be the president, who is the chief executive officer, an assistant corporate secretary if so appointed by the Board, and any other executive vice president, chief officer, vice president, associate vice president, Credit Union employee, or agent so required to be designated by the Board as an officer of the Credit Union or appointed by the president pursuant to Article VI, Section 8.

-(15) “Organization” includes a corporation, limited liability company, partnership, cooperative, or any other legal entity recognized under the laws of the State of Wisconsin or the United States of America.
+(15) “Organization” includes a corporation, limited liability company, partnership, cooperative, or any other legal entity recognized under state or federal law.